-The Residence Life Staff will conduct two fire drills per semester.
+The Residence Life Staff will conduct at least one fire drill per semester.
 It is the responsibility of each student to become familiar with the location of building exits, smoke detectors, and fire extinguishers.

 Description of On-Campus Student Housing Fire Safety Systems